Axon - Structure and Functions

 Dendrites – Structure and Functions

-- Dendrites are often, but not always, branched cytoplasmic processes that attach to one side of the cell body.
+They are often, but not always, branched cytoplasmic processes that attach to one side of the cell body.

 - They contain many of organelles found in the cell body, which perform the same metabolic functions.

 - Dendrites make up most of the receptive zone of a neuron and can detect specific changes in the surrounding environment (stimuli).

 - For example, CNS dendrites have membrane receptors that respond to neurotransmitter molecules released by the axons of nearby neurons.

 Take your nervous system anatomy knowledge to the next level with these interactive quizzes, worksheets and labeled diagrams.

 - The neurotransmitters serve as a stimulus because they change the environment around the dendrites.